marcbeep/marc.tt/fieldnotes/_posts/2024/2024-11-04-qr-codes-will-be-important.md

 * Sustainability metrics (water usage, CO2 usage, recyclable content)
 * Care instructions.
 * End of life care (e.g. where to recycle).

+How do we make this trustworthy?
+How do we make sure the data is immutable?
+Why would companies adopt this (cough - the EU)?

+That's what my next startup is.
+World Tag is a digital product passport provider.